Project DetailsLocation: Inglewood, California

 Contractor: Turner-AECOM Hunt JV; Kiewit

-One of the tallest mechanically stabilized earth walls in the world is obscured from view, hidden by the biggest stadium in the National Football League.
-At SoFi Stadium in Inglewood, California, RECo’s 100-ft tall Reinforced Earth wall was installed as a stress relief wall around the stadium footprint, forming a “bowl” for the main structure to be set below the original grade.
+Sofi Stadium in Inglewood, California, is home to National Football League (NFL) Los Angeles Rams and Los Angeles Chargers.
+It is one of the biggest stadiums used by the NFL.
+It also has one of the tallest mechanically stabilized earth (MSE) walls in the world that stands 100 feet tall.
+RECo installed the Reinforced Earth® wall as a stress relief around the stadium footprint, forming a “bowl” for the main structure to be set below the original grade.

 If built on existing grade, the stadium would have invaded the nearby navigational airspace of the Los Angeles International Airport.
 To keep the final stadium elevation below the limitation, it had to be set approximately 100 feet into the existing grade.
 The project team’s initial designs for top-down retaining wall construction did not prove to be a viable solution when considering the extreme height, seismic criteria, and project schedule.
 To move the project along as fast as possible and to begin stadium foundations at the earliest date possible, the contractor decided the best option was to excavate the 100-ft deep hole, then build a wall up concurrently with the stadium structure inside the bowl.